Frequently asked questions

 Program suspension means the program has been canceled for that term only.
 For instance, if you have been notified that your specific fall-term 2020 program has been suspended, this means it will not be running for fall 2020.
 Unfortunately, there is no chance that it will be reinstated at a later time for that term.

 - Due to public health concerns, the University of California Education Abroad Program has made the decision to suspend fall-term 2020 and yearlong programs beginning in fall 2020 in all locations.
-Impacted students have been emailed by the UCEAP Systemwide Office and UCLA IEO about the news.
-Read the entire statement.
+As of Aug.
+13, all winter quarter programs scheduled to begin before March 15, 2021, have been suspended, as well.
+Affected students have already been emailed by the UCEAP Systemwide Office and the UCLA International Education Office.

 - The international education office has a COVID-19 FAQ with more information.